Seven Types Of Scrutiny: A Tangled And Costly Web Ahead For Device Makers

-The “scrutiny” procedure of high-risk devices is one of the most controversial points in the new EU medtech regulations.
+The 'scrutiny' procedure of high-risk devices is one of the most controversial points in the proposed EU regulations for medical devices and IVDs.
 But medtech manufacturers look to be facing not just one but seven types of regulatory scrutiny across the two proposed regulatory texts.
 Moreover, the different scrutiny procedures could apply cumulatively to some products.
-Medtech regulatory expert, Gert Bos, explained in a recent interview with Clinica why this matter needs to be addressed urgently
+In the Q&A below, medtech regulatory expert, Gert Bos, explains why this matter needs to be addressed urgently.

 You may also be interested in...